How Much Does an Immigration Medical Exam Cost in Canada? (2026 Guide)

 • Ensure compliance with immigration requirements

 IRCC-approved panel physicians, like those here at Immigration Physician Ottawa, are authorized to perform immigration medical exams; this is a non-negotiable.
 You cannot visit your family doctor or a walk-in clinic for this requirement.
+Once your exam is submitted through eMedical, you can track your exam report status at any time to stay updated on your application.

 Please note: IRCC will not accept the results if you complete your exam with a non-authorized physician.
 This will result in additional costs for redoing the exam.